 CMS shall be authorised to require an advance payment from the client before the carrying out of the assignment.
 An advance payment shall be settled at the completion of the assignment.

 6.1 CMS has taken out a professional liability insurance for amounts of cover that exceed the amounts of cover as prescribed by the Netherlands Bar Association (Nederlandse Orde van Advocaten) and the Royal Notarial Association (Koninklijke Notariële Beroepsorganisatie).

-6.2 Any and all liability shall be limited to the amount that, under the relevant insurance agreement, is paid out in the matter concerned, to be increased by the amount of the excess that under such insurance agreement is to be borne by CMS in the matter concerned.
-In case, for whatever reason, there is no payment under an insurance agreement, any and all liability shall be limited to an amount equal to two times the fee that has been charged in the matter concerned over the twelve months preceding the event that caused the liability, with a maximum of EUR 450,000.
+6.2 Any and all liability, other than on the basis of deliberate intent or wilful recklessness, shall be limited to the amount that, under the relevant insurance agreement, is paid out in the matter concerned, to be increased by the amount of the excess that under such insurance agreement is to be borne by CMS in the matter concerned.

 6.3 If the carrying out of the assignment requires that CMS engages a person who is not connected with CMS, CMS shall not be liable for any act or omission by such person.